ENCCS/upscalingAIworkflows/content/tf_intro.rst

 ==========================

-TensorFlow is a well-known library developed primarily in Google which has been proven to be one of the most robust, reilable, and fast libraries for deep learning among developers.
-I think most of us have had some form of exposure to TensorFlow at some point in our deep learning/machin learning journery.
+TensorFlow is a well-known library developed primarily in Google which has been proven to be one of the most robust, reliable, and fast libraries for deep learning among developers.
+I think most of us have had some form of exposure to TensorFlow at some point in our deep learning/machine learning journey.

 In this section we focus on using a single GPU for training our model.
-It is rather easy to transfer/port traning of the model to the GPU with minimal coding.
+It is rather easy to transfer/port training of the model to the GPU with minimal coding.

 TensorFlow supports running computations on a variety of types of devices, including CPU and GPU.
 They are represented with string identifiers for example: